Main Menu (Mobile)- Block

 - Near diffraction-limited resolution

 - Requires only minor modification of the microscope

-- Can be used with two photon, confocal and wide field microscopy
+- It can be used with two-photon, confocal, and wide-field microscopy

 - Basic life science research

 - Imaging of living or thick biological specimens

 - Two-photon microscopy

 - CARS, second harmonic generation, and third harmonic generation imaging